Get the latest on safety, news, water levels, local alerts and more from the State Emergency Operations Center.

 -

 All state recreation areas are open to hunting unless designated closed.
 All state parks are closed to hunting unless designated open.
-Find a list of parks and recreation areas where hunting is allowed.
+Find state parks and recreation areas where hunting is allowed.

 -